hdinkel/ELM-CPIB-2017/merged/complete.md

 > are a uniform blue color.

 step 10.
-Mouse over a motif hit (which has not been filtered out by the structural filter) to details of the motif name and its start and stop petition.
+Mouse over a motif hit (which has not been filtered out by the structural filter) to detail the motif name and its start and stop positions.
 This box also shows the amino acid sequence which matched the motif, as well as the confidence score.
 The color of the confidence score title box is also suggestive of how confident this motif hit is: red for low confidence,